peter-yassa/Meta-Analysis-BCG-Vaccination-TB-Prevention/README.md

 # BCG-Vaccination-TB-Prevention
-This meta-analysis was conducted using trial-level summary data obtained from the metafor R package (dat.bcg), which compiles randomized controlled trials (RCTs) evaluating the efficacy of bacillus Calmette-Guerin (BCG) vaccination against tuberculosis
+I conducted this meta-analysis using summary data obtained from the metafor R package (dat.bcg), which compiled randomized controlled trials evaluating the efficacy of bacillus Calmette-Guerin (BCG) vaccination against tuberculosis